-Criterion 4: Impacts on the habitat and ecosystem
+Criterion 4: Impacts on the Habitat and Ecosystem

 This Criterion assesses the impact of the fishery on seafloor habitats, and increases that base score if there are measures in place to mitigate any impacts.
 The fishery's overall impact on the ecosystem and food web and the use of ecosystem-based fisheries management (EBFM) principles is also evaluated.
 Ecosystem Based Fisheries Management aims to consider the interconnections among species and all natural and human stressors on the environment.

-The final score is the geometric mean of the impact of fishing gear on habitat score (plus the mitigation of gear impacts score) and the Ecosystem Based Fishery Management score.
-The Criterion 2 rating is determined as follows:
+The final score is the geometric mean of the impact of fishing gear on habitat score (factor 4.1 + factor 4.2) and the Ecosystem Based Fishery Management score.
+The Criterion 4 rating is determined as follows:

 - Score >3.2=Green or Low Concern

-- Score >2.2 and <=3.2=Yellow or Moderate Concern
+- Score >2.2 and ≤3.2=Yellow or Moderate Concern

-- Score <=2.2=Red or High Concern
+- Score ≤2.2 = Red or High Concern